chronosgit/xmlhttprequests-practice/README.md

 # XMLHttpRequests

-## Small practice project for JS XMLHttpRequests
+## Small practice project for JS XMLHttpRequests and Fetches